Bunk'd: Production

 On February 24, 2020, it was announced by Disney Channel that the series had been renewed for a fifth season.
 Executive producer Erin Dunlap will serve as the sole showrunner for the fifth season.
 In addition, all of the cast from the fourth season, with the exception of Scarlett Estevez, is set to return.
 On August 26, 2020, it was announced that Trevor Tordjman from Zombies and Zombies 2 would join the main cast for the fifth season as Parker Preston.
 Disney Channel announced on December 11, 2020, that the fifth season would premiere on January 15, 2021.

 On December 15, 2021, it was announced that the series was renewed for a sixth season, subtitled Learning the Ropes, with Miranda May, Trevor Tordjman, Mallory James Mahoney, and Israel Johnson returning.
 New to the series are Shiloh Verrico as Winnie, Luke Busey as Jake, and Alfred Lewis as Bill.
-The sixth season premiered on June 10, 2022, and will have 30 episodes.
+The sixth season premiered on June 10, 2022, and consisted of 30 episodes.

 On October 11, 2022, Disney Channel renewed the series for a seventh season.
+On May 7, 2023, it was announced that production had been halted on the seventh season due to the 2023 Writers Guild of America strike.
+On June 22, 2023, it was announced that the seventh season would premiere on July 23, 2023.
+On December 29, 2023, it was announced that Disney Channel had extended the seventh season to 22 episodes and revealed that it would be the final season.